-But, mysteriously, there are accounts of lamps that burned without that necessary oil.
-These stories come from around the world: Asia, South America, North America, Greece, Italy, Great Britain, and France.
+Ever Burning Lamps are accounts of lamps that burn without the necessary oil.
+Stories of these lamps come from around the world: Asia, South America, North America, Greece, Italy, Great Britain, and France.
 Indeed, the Jewish festival of Hanukkah commemorates the miracle of lamps with only a day’s worth of oil burning for eight days.

-These mysterious ever burning lamps were usually found when a tomb or other enclosed place was opened and the lamp was found burning, even though the enclosure had been sealed for hundreds, if not thousands, of years.
+These ancient ever burning lamps were usually found when a tomb or other enclosed place was opened and the lamp was found burning, even though the enclosure had been sealed for hundreds of years and more.

 Many early writers wrote of such lamps.
-For example, in the year 140 C.E., the tomb of Pallas, a son of a local Italian king, was opened and a single lamp was found burning near the corpse.
-Frightened, the assembly tried to put the lamp out but found that neither water nor blowing on the lamp would extinguish the flame.
-The lamp was finally put out when the liquid in the base of the lamp (which was determined not to be regular oil, but could not be identified) was completely removed from the lamp’s basin.
+For example, in the year 140 C.E., the tomb of Pallas, a son of a local Italian king, was opened.
+A single lamp was found burning near the corpse.
+Frightened, the assembly tried to put the lamp.
+They discovered that neither water nor blowing on the lamp extinguished the flame.
+The flame finally extinguished when they emptied the unrecognizable liquid in the base of the lamp from the lamp’s basin.

 There were numerous other chronicles of similar phenomena.
-During the reign of the emperor Justinian, a troop of soldiers stumbled upon a lamp which, according to its inscription, had been initially lit almost 550 years earlier.
+During the reign of the emperor Justinian, a troop of soldiers stumbled upon a lamp which, according to its inscription, was lit almost 550 years earlier.
 The soldiers could not figure out how this could be so.

 In England, following his separation from the Roman Catholic Church, King Henry VIII established the Church of England.
 He soon after demanded that many Catholic churches and communities be destroyed or incorporated into his new church.
-In one instance, the tomb of a wealthy man who had died around the year 300 C.E. was opened and was found to contain a lamp that still burned.
+In one instance, the tomb of Constantius Chlorus, who died around the year 300 C.E. was opened and found to contain a lamp that still burned.

 In the 1600s, in France, there is the written chronicle of a soldier from Switzerland who discovered a long-hidden tomb.
 Inside, he found a single burning lamp.
-He removed the lamp and it continued to burn without apparent fuel for several months until it was accidentally broken and thus extinguished.
+He removed the lamp and it continued to burn without apparent fuel for several months until it accidentally broke and thus extinguished.

-No modern instances of these ever burning lamps have been found, so science has yet to declare an explanation for the phenomena.
-Until such a lamp is discovered, the history of these mysterious lamps will remain just that: a mystery.
+No modern instances of these ever burning lamps have been found.
+Because of that, an explanation for the phenomena remains unknown.
+Until a new discovery is made, the history of these mysterious lamps will remain just that: a mystery.